A city fit for the future

 As part of our engagement, we’ve worked closely with groups in the community and stakeholders to make changes to the proposed design.

-These groups have included:
+These groups included:

-• Bus Driver Union members
+• Bus driver union members

 • Cameron Street residents